-It’s no secret that turtles are known to live longer lives than many other animals.
-Even some species of tortoise can live 100 years or more!
-Several common species of pet turtles can theoretically live into their 40s, though there are many factors that will influence how long your pet turtle lives.
-Your turtle's lifespan depends on its species, its diet and other aspects of its lifestyle that you can control.
+It’s no secret that turtles are known to live longer lives than many other pets.
+Some species of tortoises can live 100 years or more!
+Several common species of pet water turtles can live into their 40s, though there are many factors that will influence how long your pet turtle lives.
+Your turtle's lifespan depends on its species, its diet and other aspects of its environment that you can control.

-If you're hoping to estimate your turtle's lifespan, first identify the species of turtle your little friend belongs to.
-Red-eared sliders who survive their first year or two of life are relatively likely to survive into their 30s.
+If you're hoping to know your turtle's potential lifespan, first identify the species of your turtle.
+Red-eared sliders if cared for properly are likely to survive into their 30s.
 Tortoises can easily live past their 50s and even into their 80s, which means it’s quite possible that your turtle or tortoise will outlive you.
 Time to draw up that will!
 (No, seriously.)

 The bottom line is that most turtles will easily live at least a few decades if they survive past the first few years of life.